-NOTE 20 - RECENT ACCOUNTING PRONOUNCEMENTS
+NOTE 19 - RECENT ACCOUNTING PRONOUNCEMENTS

 In February 2013, the FASB issued ASU No. 2013-02, "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income."
-ASU No. 2013-02 requires presentation of reclassification adjustments from each component of accumulated other comprehensive income either in a single note or parenthetically on the face of the financial statements, for those amounts required to be reclassified into Net income in their entirety in the same reporting period.
+ASU No. 2013-02 requires presentation of reclassification adjustments from each component of accumulated other comprehensive income either in a single note or parenthetically on the face of the financial statements, for those amounts required to be reclassified into net income in their entirety in the same reporting period.
 For amounts that are not required to be reclassified in their entirety in the same reporting period, cross-reference to other disclosures is required.
-As permitted under ASU 2013-02, the Company has elected to present reclassification adjustments from each component of accumulated other comprehensive income within a single note to the financial statements beginning in the first quarter of fiscal 2014.
+As permitted under ASU 2013-02, the Company has adopted to present reclassification adjustments from each component of accumulated other comprehensive income within a single note to the financial statements.